muaazabed/linreg_calc/README.md

 # Linear Regression Calculator
 Performs linear regression using data from the inputted file.
+Test files are provided (data.txt & data.csv).

 ### Features
 - Supports different types of files, ranging from .txt to .csv